 (e) Develop and establish new models for prison-based businesses that create jobs approximating conditions of private sector employment.

 (f) Draw upon the economic base of operations for deposit into the Crimes Compensation Trust Fund.

 (g) Substantially involve the private sector and its capital, management skills, and expertise in the design, development, and operation of businesses.

 (h) Provide the financial basis for an inmate to contribute to the support of his or her family.

 (i) Provide for the payment of state and federal taxes on an inmate’s wages, which are paid at the rate of the prevailing or minimum wage rate.

 (j) Provide savings for the inmate to have available for his or her use upon the inmate’s eventual release from prison.

 (2) Notwithstanding any other law to the contrary, including s.
 440.15(8), private sector employers shall provide workers’ compensation coverage to inmates who participate in prison industry enhancement (PIE) programs under subsection (1).
-However, inmates are not entitled to unemployment compensation.
+However, inmates are not entitled to reemployment assistance benefits.

 946.524 Corporation work camps.—